siglens/siglens-docs/docs/spl-docs/evaluation-functions/mathematical-functions.md

 ### Example

-The following example creates a field called y, whose values are the exponent of 3.
+The following example creates a field called y, whose values are Euler's number raised to the third power.
 In other words, the below example returns `y=e^3`

 ```
 ... | eval y=exp(3)